What is a Dislocated Worker Program?

 Who is eligible?

 Individuals who have been laid off due to downsizing or closure.
-Individuals should contact their local Job Center and register for the WIA Dislocated Worker Resource Workshop to discuss their individual situation.
+Individuals should contact their local Job Center and register for the WIOA Dislocated Worker Resource Workshop to discuss their individual situation.

 Is there a cost to join?

 There is no cost to attend the workshop or to receive any of the career services.
-The program is funded through the North Central Wisconsin Workforce Development Board utilizing federal funding from the Workforce Investment Act.
+The program is funded through the North Central Wisconsin Workforce Development Board utilizing federal funding from the Workforce Innovation and Opportunity Act.

 Can the Dislocated Worker Program help with training to get a new job?

 Yes!
 There are funds available to help you upgrade your skills.
-Once determined eligible, a Dislocated Worker case manager will help you develop an Employment Plan to meet your goals.
+Once determined eligible, a Dislocated Worker Career Planner will help you develop an Employment Plan to meet your goals.

 Can the Dislocated Worker Program help to start my own business?